top of page

 & Action Sheets

-American Academy of Pediatrics Screen Time guidelines:
+American Academy of Pediatrics Screen Use guidelines:

-• 0-18 mo AVOID screens, except for video chatting.
-Avoid background noise from TV
+Newborn to 18 mo AVOID screens, except for video chatting.

-• 6 yrs +: Consistent limits on time (under 2 hrs a day) and age-appropriate content.
-Make sure it doesn't interfere with sleep, physical activity, and in- person, social interaction.
+6 yrs +: Consistent limits on time (under 2 hrs a day) and age-appropriate

-• Overall, AAP advises that parents establish “screen-free" zones: no televisions, computers, video games, or devices in children's bedrooms; turn off screens during mealtimes.
+Overall, AAP advises that parents establish “screen-free" zones: no televisions, computers, video games, or devices in children's bedrooms; turn off screens during mealtimes.

 “For The Children's Sake, Put Down That Smartphone.”
 NPR (Listen, read)